RedLotusIV/DnsServer/README.md

 # DNS Server

-A simple non-blocking, epoll-based DNS server in C++23.
+A simple non-blocking, epoll-based DNS server in C++.
 It listens for DNS A and AAAA queries, responds with configured IPs, and uses DNS compression pointers for efficiency. (as i was working on a school project called Webserv, i got slightly interested un the idea of a DNS server)
 ## Features
 - non-blocking UDP server using epoll
 - parses DNS queries (A and AAAA)
 - loads domain→IP mappings from `rules/root.zone.txt`
 - generates valid DNS responses with question and answer sections
-- minimal lowercase comments and clean C++23 code
+- minimal lowercase comments

 ## Prerequisites
 - Linux with epoll support